 Like many others who start their own business a kitchen table, spare room, corner of a room, garage or some other ‘make do’ space is designated and sequestered.
 For me it was a small bedroom that had variously been a nursery (my son is now 20), a craft space, spare room and dumping ground (room of doom as we called it).

-Over the past seven years, my space has seen numerous iterations as I’ve learned what works well for me both functionally and emotionally.
+Over the past years, my space has seen numerous iterations as I’ve learned what works for me functionally and emotionally.

 To begin with, I designed my space purely with function in mind but over time realized that how it made me feel was just as important as how it functioned.
 Creating a space where you can be both productive but also where it can inspire creativity is important whatever our job title.

-With so many of us working from home I thought I’d share some of my own lessons, insights, and learnings in the hope it makes your home workspace a delightful place to be both productive and creative.
+With so many of us working from home I thought I’d share some of my lessons, insights, and learnings.
+With the hope it makes your home workspace a delightful place to be both productive and creative.

 1. Create a place to ponder